accordproject/techdocs/docs/advanced-latedelivery.md

 contract MiniLateDelivery over MiniLateDeliveryClause {
                                ^^^^^^^^^^^^^^^^^^^^^^
 ```
-Update the logic to use the the new `MiniLateDeliveryContract` type instead, as follows:
+Update the logic to use the new `MiniLateDeliveryContract` type instead, as follows:
 ```ergo
 contract MiniLateDelivery over MiniLateDeliveryContract {
 ```